What is a Learning Community?

 Furthermore, the Learning Communities Steering Committee supports other forms of integration that faculty can choose to develop:

-- Integrated Assignments: Two or more classes that meet 1-3 times, during a given semester, and collaborate on an assignment, cross-curriculum.
+- Seminars: Two or more classes that meet together at least twice during a given semester for structured, co-curricular activities and projects.

 - Contextualized Courses: A class that is contextualized to content in another discipline, program, of Field of Interest.